There are clear signs you’re ready to unleash your art on the world

 - Residencies – remote live-in spaces for creating art

 - Requests for proposals – paid art projects

-Here are few links where you may find a ‘Call for Artists’
+Here are a few links where you might find a “Call for Artists” in Edmonton

 - Edmonton Convention Centre